 Marriage, Money, and Property

 When you get married, your property and finances will, to a certain extent, merge with those of your spouse.
 You should become familiar with what is and is not considered marital or "community" property, and understand how to keep certain assets as separate property, if you wish to do so.
 Other financial issues to keep in mind before you get married include pre-existing debts and tax considerations.

 If you are interested in getting married, the above basic information may not answer all of your questions.
 Click on the links below for specific information on the following marriage-related topics:

 You are ready to take the plunge and marry your sweetheart.
 While marriage is a time of joy and bliss, keep in mind it is also a legal agreement between two people.
-If you have questions about getting married, including understanding the laws in your state, let a family law attorney walk you through the process.
-A family law attorney in your state will review your case free of charge and at no obligation to you.
+If you have questions about getting married, such as understanding the laws in your state, let a family law attorney walk you through the process.
+Find a family law attorney near you for some peace of mind before tying the knot.